Usage

 Now the reactor is ready, but the influent is still missing.
 For this the Influent

-system can be used, which takes three values as input (one of which is the flowrate
+system can be used, which takes two types of input:

-- Values for the states: Either a numeric constant value or a function with one time argument (for non-constant values).
-In ththe following example, constant values
+- Values for the states: A dictionary or vector of pairs from the symbols to the values of the influent.
+For each variable it is either a numeric constant value or a function with one time argument (for non-constant values).
+In the following example, constant values

 0.5